TNicko/Sick-Nulls/README.md

 Our strategy improves AGV localization through:

-1. **Location Identification:** We triangulate the AGV's position using SICK beacons, akin to GPS technology.
+1. **Location Identification:** We triangulate the AGV's position using UWB beacons, akin to GPS technology.
 2. **Orientation Awareness:** AGVs undertake a 'spin test,' employing LiDAR to match real-time environmental scans with internal maps, verifying their directional stance.

 ## Implementation